 What does a typical day in your role entail?

 I also regularly attend meetings with Local Resilience Forum members (LRF), who all undertake a emergency planning based roles within their organisations.
-Most recently, I attended a planning meeting for a multi-agency exercise to test our joint animal health plans.

 Why do you like working for HWFRS?

 I really enjoy working with a diverse range of people on a daily basis.
 I also feel privileged to undertake a role that makes a difference in how the Service responds in the time of need.

 How do you play a part in Saving More Lives?